severian5it/BoardgameNerd/README.md

 ### Collection Page

-This page will be accessible only if user is logged in from dropdown list.
+This page will be accessible only if user is logged in from dropdown list; it will be similar to the search results page, but only game belonging to a collection will be shown, with the same grid of responsive cards.
+The only add-on will be a remove button on each card to quickly remove them from collection.

 ### Collection Detail Page

+Collection Details page will be similar to the detail page, but here the user will have a couple of buttons, one to save and one to remove the game from his/her collection.
+Here the user can input or update some traits that will be unique for the game part of his/her collection, in particular:
+* Date of acquisition, with a date-picker item.
+* Rating, with a 5 star radio button.
+* Notes, with a text area.

 ### Contact Page

+Here visitors can send suggestions or get in touch with me; the form is making use of [email.js](https://www.emailjs.com/) behind the scene, and their API gets invoked by a `fetch Javascript API`.
+The user is warned about the results of his/her action by a toast.

 ### Login Page

+User can login in a dedicated page, where he can alternatively user *email* or *username*.
+He gets warned about login status by a toast and re-directed to collection page in case of success.

+In the `Flask API` access to this page by user already logged in are prevented.
+In back-end, python procedure will check on `MongoDB` about correctness of the password and existence of the user.

 ### Registration Page

+User can register in a dedicated page, where he must input the following:
+* *email*
+* *username*
+* *password*

+He gets warned about login status by a toast and re-directed to collection page in case of success; In the `Flask API` access to this page by user already logged in are prevented.
+In back-end, python procedure will check on `MongoDB` about wheter use and password are already in use or not.

 ### Setting Page

+This is the page where logged user has the possibility to change his/her password or mail.
+Consistency check will be performed by python procedure on `MongoDB`.

 ### 404 Page

 In case of *not found error*, the user is redirected to a generic page.

 ### 500 Page

 In case of *internal server error*, the user is redirected to a generic page.

 ## Features Left to Implement

 ### Pagination and Infinity Scrolling

 No *Pagination* is implemented at the moment, it could be coupled with an **infinity scrolling** features to show partial results and let end user scroll continously till the end of the results.

 ### Filter on Collection Page